mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

 There are a couple of other Tabs API features that don't fit into one of the earlier sections:

 - Capture the visible tab content with {{WebExtAPIRef("tabs.captureVisibleTab")}}.
 - Detect the primary language of the content in a tab using {{WebExtAPIRef("tabs.detectLanguage")}}.
-This could be used, for example, to match the language in your extension’s UI with that of the page it’s running in.
+This could be used, for example, to match the language in your extension's UI with that of the page it's running in.

 ## Learn more